Australian-Imaging-Service/xnatutils/README.rst

     pip --version

-Noting that it should say that it is using Python 2.7 and be in /usr/local/bin if you are using Homebrew on macOS.
+Noting that it should be in /usr/local/bin if you are using Homebrew on macOS.

 If pip is not installed you can install it using ``easy_install``::